North Shore vs South of Fraser — Buyer Comparison Guide

 Verify each row against the live primary source — TransLink, BC Ministry of Education and Child Care, the individual District / municipal websites, and the District of West Vancouver bylaws — at the time of any purchase decision.
 Bill 44 SSMUH implementation in particular continues to evolve through 2026.

-Bill 44 SSMUH — the District of West Vancouver pushback
+Bill 44 SSMUH — the District of West Vancouver exemptions

-Practitioner note: a buyer underwriting an SSMUH multiplex thesis on a District of West Vancouver hillside lot must verify the address-specific hazard-area overlay before assuming the provincial 4-or-6-unit default applies.
+A buyer planning a multiplex build on a District of West Vancouver hillside lot needs to verify the address-specific hazard-area overlay before assuming the provincial 4-or-6-unit default applies.
 For the broader provincial SSMUH framework see the Bill 44 SSMUH BC guide.

 TransLink is targeting passenger service on the Surrey Langley SkyTrain extension — a 16-kilometre, 8-station extension of the Expo Line east from the existing King George terminus in Surrey City Centre, running along Fraser Highway through Fleetwood, Clayton, Willoughby, and into Langley City Centre — in late 2029.
 Verify the current target service date and station list against the live TransLink Surrey Langley SkyTrain project page at the time of any purchase decision.

 The extension will bring Yorkson / Willoughby (Township of Langley), Latimer (Township of Langley), and Langley City Centre into the SkyTrain catchment for the first time.
-Current Yorkson / Willoughby pricing already reflects forward expectations to a degree, so the post-opening uplift is unlikely to be a clean step-function — the corridor analysis is in the dedicated guide.
-For the buyer-side underwriting see the Surrey-Langley SkyTrain corridor guide.
+Current Yorkson / Willoughby pricing already reflects forward expectations to a degree, so the relationship between the opening date and prices is not a simple before-and-after step.
+For the corridor detail see the Surrey-Langley SkyTrain corridor guide.

 The North Shore has no comparable rapid-transit project on TransLink's funded plan.
 SeaBus + bus + bridge access remain the structural reality; verify Transport 2050 status periodically against the live TransLink site, but no plan currently funds a North Shore SkyTrain extension.